Samsung Electronics says it is not interested in spinning off foundry business

 Lee was speaking during a visit to the Philippines where he accompanied South Korean President Yoon Suk Yeol to a summit with President Ferdinand Marcos Jr.

+South Korea has been a major foreign investor in the United States in recent years, lured by Washington's financial support for sectors such as green energy and chips, but some companies including EV battery maker LG Energy Solution have turned cautious this year due to potential policy changes after the U.S. presidential election in November.

-In April, Samsung said it had pushed back the production schedule of the Taylor plant to 2026 from its earlier plan of late 2024, and said operations would be managed in a phased manner depending on customer demand.
+Samsung pushed back in April the production schedule for the project to 2026 from its earlier plan of late 2024 and said operations would be managed in a phased manner depending on customer demand.

 The move underscores challenges it faces in its efforts to overtake bigger rival TSMC, which counts Apple and Nvidia as major customers.